I just discovered that I bought the first version of Molly's radio that actually picks up AM stations. It is also bigger than the later version.

 I bought Molly's radio off e-bay and it just arrived.
 I was totally excited until I played it.

 Is it supposed to sound full of static?
-I can understand Captain McIntyre, the music from the Lone Ranger and a little of the part about the Victory Garden but the rest is so full of static that I can't determine what they are saying.
+I can understand Captain McIntire, the music from the Lone Ranger and a little of the part about the Victory Garden but the rest is so full of static that I can't determine what they are saying.
 I would love to know.
 Maybe if I knew what the words are supposed to be I could then understand it.
 Are they written down anywhere?

 Please tell me how yours sounds.
 I didn't get any instructions or info with it.